Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 The iodine loading test is not the most convenient test, however, it’s pretty accurate and very useful.
 It measures the excretion of iodine over a 24-hour period by collecting all your urine samples within a 24-hour period.
 You need to pick the right day for this when you will be able to collect samples every time you visit the bathroom.

 For this test, you first do a pre-test, where you urinate in a test kit in the morning after going 5 days without taking any iodine supplements or eating any sea vegetables that are very high in iodine.
-Next, you will need to take a 50 mg of iodine (76 drops of the detoxadine) and you will collect all your urine over the next 24 hours before sending the urine off to the lab.
+Next, you will need to take 50 mg of iodine (76 drops of the detoxadine) and you will collect all your urine over the next 24 hours before sending the urine off to the lab.

 The 50 mg of iodine is a very high dose, however, taking it once for this test shouldn’t cause any health issues.
 If you are concerned about any negative effects, talk to your practitioner to see if it’s the right iodine test for you.
 If you have hyperthyroidism or Graves’ disease, this test is contraindicated and should not be performed.